 Beginning Jan.
 1, certain employers will be required to submit injury and illness data online.
 Analysis of the data will allow OSHA “to use its enforcement and compliance assistance resources more efficiently,” a news release said.

-Some of the data will be posted on OSHA’s website, and the agency “believes that public disclosure will encourage employers to improve workplace safety and provide valuable information to workers, job seekers, customers, researchers and the general public.
-The amount of data submitted will vary depending on the size of company and type of industry,” the release said.
+Some of the data will be posted on OSHA’s website, and the agency “believes that public disclosure will encourage employers to improve workplace safety and provide valuable information to workers, job seekers, customers, researchers and the general The amount of data submitted will vary depending on the size of company and type of industry,” the release said.

 Users can enter their information manually on the web, upload a CSV file to process single or multiple reports at the same time, or transmit data electronically using an application programming interface.